Introduction

 • Features are removed if their intensity is below a defined intensity threshold (set by absMinIntensity).
 This filter is an effective way to not only remove ‘noisy’ data, but, for instance, can also be used to remove any low intensity features which likely miss MS/MS data.

-• If a feature is not ubiquitously present in (part of) replicate analyses it will be filtered out from that replicate group.
+• If a feature is not ubiquitously present in (part of) replicate analyses it will be filtered out from that replicate.
 This is controlled by setting relMinReplicateAbundance.
 The value is relative, for instance, a value of 0.5 would mean that a feature needs to be present in half of the replicates.
 In this tutorial we use a value of 1 which means that a feature should be present in all replicate samples.
-This is a very effective filter in removing any outliers, for instance, caused by features which don’t actually represent a well defined chromatographic peak.
+This is a very effective filter in removing any false positives, for instance, caused by features which don’t actually represent a well defined chromatographic peak.

-• Similarly, features with within a replicate group are removed if the relative standard deviation (RSD) of their intensities exceeds that of the value set by the maxReplicateIntRSD argument.
+• Similarly, the features within a replicate are removed if the relative standard deviation (RSD) of their intensities exceeds that of the value set by the maxReplicateIntRSD argument.

 • Features are filtered out that do not have a significantly higher intensity than the blank intensity.
 This is controlled by blankThreshold: the given value of 5 means that the intensity of a feature needs to be at least five times higher compared to the (average) blank signal.